|Table of contents|

 The process of rusting is continuous.

-Thus, Strength of iron decreases gradually and finally causes damage to buildings, bridges, ships and may other articles especially which are made of iron.
+Thus, the strength of iron decreases gradually and finally causes damage to buildings, bridges, ships and may other articles especially which are made of iron.

 (i) Iron is protected from rusting by coating it with a thin layer of another metal which is more reactive that iron.
 Zinc is commonly used for covering iron surfaces.
 The process of covering iron with zinc is called galvanization.